-3. Judicial data regulations must recognise the status/ role of an individual in the justice system who comes in contact with the judicial process.
+3. Judicial data regulations must recognise the status/ role of an individual in the justice system

+Individuals whose privacy interests may be affected by the courts processing their data include victims, witnesses, law enforcement officers, judges, court staff, plaintiffs, respondents, lawyers/advocates, defendants, offenders, families and associates of these persons, and anyone who comes in contact with the judicial process.
 Judicial data regulations must be mindful of the various types of interactions these individuals have with the courts, and how their personal information is collected and intended to be used in the judicial process.
 For example, a convicted criminal's personal information would be dealt with differently than a witness's personal information.
-Furthermore, treatment of personal information collected for investigation may differ from information collected and used in a case processing system.
+Furthermore, treatment of personal information collected for investigation may differ from information collected and used in a case processing system30.